brunston/bread/index.md

 Discard enough starter to leave just 100g.
 If you've been following this guide's regimen and ratios, you'll be discarding 200g here, but it's just a rough guide.

 Add 100g all-purpose flour (just under 1 cup), and add 100g lukewarm water (just under 1/2 cup).
 Stir until combined and smooth.
 Cover loosely with the lid of your container and let sit for around 2 hours at room temperature to give the yeast a chance to warm up.
 Close the lid tightly and return to the fridge.

-When you are ready to bake, use the same ratios but feed every 12 hours until it starts to become bubbly and is doubling in volume at least every 12 hours.
-If your sourdough crock is clear, look for bubbles of air dotting the side of the crock.

 If you use the Brunston Bread recipe below, these ratios and amounts will work out just fine.